-Rather than committing \emph{a priori} to some parametric form of contract, we seek to find the best budget-optimal contract by rigorously solving \eqref{eq:principal-problem}.
-This, however, requires \emph{structure}.
+Rather than committing \emph{a-priori} to some type of contract, we seek to find the best budget-optimal contract by solving \eqref{eq:principal-problem}.
+For this it is useful to have \emph{structure}.

-\paragraph{Stochastic learning curves (and where to find them).} Our approach relies on the observation that there is a tight connection between the set of distributions $\{f_n\}$ encoded in $F$, and \emph{learning curves}, which describe the anticipated accuracy of a classifier as a function of the size of its training set.
+\paragraph{Stochastic learning curves (and where to find them).} Our approach uses the observation that there is a tight connection between the set of distributions $\Set{f_n}$ encoded in $F$, and \emph{learning curves}, which describe the anticipated accuracy of a classifier as a function of the size of its training set.
 Learning curves typically depict only expected accuracy, but there is also inherent variation in outcomes.
 We will therefore broadly use the term `stochastic learning curve' to describe both mean trend \emph{and} variation in accuracy as a function of $n$; formally, a stochastic learning curve is defined precisely by $F$.
-This connection is useful because learning curves have structure: First, learning curves are typically \emph{monotone} \citep{kaplan2020scaling,bousquet2021theory}; when not \citep{mohr2022lcdb, viering2022shape}, they can be monotonized \citep{bousquet2022monotone}.
-Second, stochastic learning curves are likely to satisfy the \emph{monotone likelihood ratio property} (MLRP), which states that expected accuracy increases, but variance decreases, with $n$; this holds in particular under the Binomial distribution \citep[B.1]{dutting2019simple}.
-MLRP has proved useful in contract theory \citep{grossman1992analysis}, and will be key for us as well.\looseness=-1
+This connection is useful because learning curves have structure: First, expected learning curves are typically \emph{monotone} \citep{kaplan2020scaling,bousquet2021theory}; when not \citep{mohr2022lcdb, viering2022shape}, they can be monotonized \citep{bousquet2022monotone}.
+Second, stochastic learning curves are likely to satisfy the \emph{monotone likelihood ratio property} (MLRP), which states that the better the performance of a classifier, the more likely it was trained on more data (see \cshref{def:mlrp}).